6 Tips To Improve Welding Productivity on Construction Jobsites

 One example is Miller® Auto-Line™ power management technology, which allows the machine to automatically adjust for inconsistencies in the primary power being applied to the machine without impacting the output.
 Even if incoming voltage varies widely, the circuit ensures a steady welding or cutting arc.

 Also, be aware that transformer-based equipment often requires greater power consumption on a jobsite.
 Newer welding power source technologies can provide much greater power efficiency and save in operational costs.
-It’s possible with some larger engine-driven welder/generators to power up to six smaller welders at once.
+It’s possible with some larger engine-driven welders to power up to six smaller welders at once.

 Tip No. 5: Keep a focus on safety